-Contact details for all customer-facing departments
+• Contacts for all customer-facing departments

-Local authorities should already be publishing as much information as possible about how they can be contacted.
+Councils should already be publishing as much information as possible about how they can be contacted.
 This should give some indication at least of the role of the contact, phone number and where used e mail address.
 It always assists to provide a named contact where this can be done.

-Most recent election results
+• Most recent election results

 The results of the most recent elections for councillors on the council should be available.
-Councils may also wish to include the results of other elections conducted in the area.